TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_01_getting_started.md

 **[VISUAL: Browser navigating to GitHub repository]**

 **NARRATION:**
-> "Let's start by forking the repository.
-Open your browser and go to:
+> "Okay, here's where the magic starts!
+Let's fork the enhanced toolkit repository.
+Open your browser and navigate to:
 >
-> `github.com/nmikstas/dragon-warrior-disassembly`
+> `github.com/YOUR-CHANNEL/dragon-warrior-info`
 >
-> This is the original disassembly project by nmikstas that makes all of this possible."
+> Now, this isn't the original bare-bones disassembly - this is the enhanced toolkit with JSON-based editing, visual editors, and a complete build pipeline.
+All the good stuff we'll be using in this series!"

-**[VISUAL: Click on Fork button]**
+**[VISUAL: Click on Fork button with mouse cursor highlighted]**

-> "Click the 'Fork' button in the top right corner.
-This creates your own copy of the project under your GitHub account.
+> "See that 'Fork' button up in the top right corner?
+Give it a click.
+This creates your own personal copy of the entire project under your GitHub account.
 >
-> If you're prompted for options, just accept the defaults and click 'Create Fork'.
+> GitHub might ask you a few questions about the fork - just accept the defaults and hit 'Create Fork'.
 >
-> Now you have your own version that you can modify however you like!"
+> And just like that, you've got your own version!
+This is YOUR copy now - you can modify it however you want, break things, experiment, and push your changes back to GitHub.
+Pretty cool, right?"

-**[VISUAL: Show forked repository under user's account]**
+**[VISUAL: Show forked repository under user's account with celebration animation]**

 ---